marielgh/marielgh.github.io/boxplots.md

 ### Problem description

 The goal is to predict the probability that a certain label is attached to a budget line item.
+For each budget item, 9 labels need to be attached from a collection of predefined labels.
+Thus, this is a **multi-class-multi-label classification** problem.
 Each row in the budget has mostly free-form text features, except for two that are noted as float.
 Any of the fields may or may not be empty.

 **Features**